Taxes in Armenia

 The following businesses can take advantage of these tax benefits:

 Employers are required to withhold both personal income tax (PIT) and social security contributions.
 This encompasses various forms of income such as salaries, benefits, bonuses, temporary disability compensation, and maternity leave compensation.
-As of 2024, the rate of the personal income tax in Armenia is 20% and applies to all forms of compensation, regardless of the amount involved.
+As of 2023, a uniform personal income tax rate of 20% applies to all forms of compensation, regardless of the amount involved.

 Apart from PIT, employers are also responsible for deducting social security payments.
 The rate for these payments stands at 5% for income up to 500,000 AMD (approximately $1,309) and 10% deducted 25,000 AMD for income exceeding this threshold.
 It's important to be aware that there's a maximum salary limit for social security payments, currently capped at 1,125,000 AMD per month (equivalent to 15 times the minimum monthly wage of 75,000 AMD).